WyattEdge/Microsoft-DP-750/README.md

 - Repeated weak areas until they became strengths

 And most importantly…
-I practiced consistently with **[itexamscerts](https://www.itexamscerts.com/microsoft/dp-750-dumps.html) mock tests**, which helped me get comfortable with the exam pattern and sharpen my decision-making under pressure.
+I practiced consistently with **[itexamscerts](https://www.itexamscerts.com/microsoft/dp-750-dumps.html) mock tests**, which helped me get comfortable with the exam pattern and sharpen my decision making under pressure.

 ---

 ## 📚 How to Use This Repository
 1. Start with core concepts (dont skip basics)
-2. Move to hands-on practice
+2. Move to hands on practice
 3. Test yourself regularly
 4. Fix weak areas aggressively